tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 identifier:

 > A YANG leaf that holds an identifier of the tunnel.
-This identifier is unique amongst tunnels originated from the same ingress device.
+This identifier is unique among tunnels originated from the same ingress device.

 color:

 > A YANG leaf that holds the color associated with the TE tunnel.
-The color is used to map or steer services that carry matching color on to the TE tunnel as described in
+The color is used to map or steer services that carry matching color onto the TE tunnel as described in
 {{?RFC9012}}.

 admin-state: